aumb/is_tv_ffi/README.md

 | :-----: | :-: | :---: | :-: | :---: | :-----: |
 |   ✅    | ✅  |   ✅   | ✅  |  ✅   |   ✅    |

-> Note: Support for other platforms is planned for future releases.

 ## Installation

 Add this to your package's `pubspec.yaml` file: